blackjetrock/experimental-computer-for-schools/README.md

 There is a set of tests built in to the firmware that can be run to check th eoperation of the machine.
 The tests are run using the '=' menu option on the USB CLI.
 They take quite a while to run and once finished the '@' menu option can be used to display the result.
 If a test is successful then 'Passed' is displayed.
 If it failed the 'Failed' is displayed, along with the expected and calculated results.
 It is possible to run a single test using the '[' command to load the test (after entering the test number with z nn ESC), then '+' to run it.
 The resut is displayed using '@'.

+The tests are currently set up to test the standard extracode.
+This means the results are tailored to that extracode.
+As an instruction like 70202122 can perform any function, depending on th eextracode in 100..199 this will have to change.
+I allowed the original extracode to be tested, though.

 <h1>PCB</h1>

 There is a PCB that has a Pico mounted on it.
 This photo shows the PCB with a Pico W attached.
 The simulator code can be built with or without WiFi support.